Is it possible to make your website for free? Yes, of course! Let me give you some options to start building your free website today.

 Weebly starts with the same base idea other visual website builders like Wix and Squarespace have: pick your template and drag and drop one of many available modules into your page.

-Just like Wix and Weebly, Jimdo is an all-in-one website package.
+Jimdo is just like Squarespace and Wix an all-in-one package.
 A beautiful visual website builder aimed at people starting out online.
 Build your website using several themes and modules.

 Their free version puts your website on a Jimdo subdomain like so: yourname.jimdo.com.
 Your online storage is limited and you can’t have that many visitors as the currently allowed bandwidth on the free plan is only 2GB.